*The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.*

 Between 1897 and 1904 over 4,000 companies were consolidated down into 257 corporate firms.
 As one historian wrote, “By 1904 a total of 318 trusts held 40% of US manufacturing assets and boasted a capitalization of $7 billion, seven times bigger than the US national debt.”20 With the 20th century came the age of monopoly.
 From such mergers and the aggressive business policies of wealthy men such as Carnegie and Rockefeller—controversial figures often referred to as “robber barons,” so named for the cutthroat stifling of economic competition and their mistreatment of their workers—and the widely accepted political corruption that facilitated it, opposition formed and pushed for regulations to reign the power of monopolies.
 The great corporations became a major target of reformers.

 Big business, whether in meatpacking, railroads, telegraph lines, oil, or steel, posed new problems for the American legal system.
 Before the Civil War, most businesses operated in single state.
 They might ship goods across state lines or to other countries, but they typically had offices and factories in just one state.
 Individual states naturally regulated industry and commerce.
 But extensive railroad routes crossed several state lines and new mass-producing corporations operated across the nation, raising questions about where the authority to regulate such practices rested.
 During the 1870s, many states passed laws to check the growing power of vast new corporations.
 In the Midwest, so-called “Granger laws” (spurred by farmers who formed a network of organizations that were part political pressure group, part social club, and part mutual-aid society that became known as “the Grange”) regulated railroads and other new companies.
-Railroads and others opposed these regulations for restraining profits and, also, because of the difficulty of meeting the standards of 50 separate state regulatory laws.
+Railroads and others opposed these regulations for restraining profits and, also, because of the difficulty of meeting the standards of each state’s separate regulatory laws.
 In 1877, the United States Supreme Court upheld these laws in a series of rulings, finding in cases such as Munn v.
 Illinois and Stone v.
 Wisconsin that railroads, and other companies of such size necessarily affected the public interest and could thus be regulated by individual states.
 In Munn, the court declared that “Property does become clothed with a public interest when used in a manner to make it of public consequence, and affect the community at large.
 When, therefore, one devoted his property to a use in which the public has an interest, he, in effect, grants to the public an interest in that use, and must submit to be controlled by the public for the common good, to the extent of the interest he has thus created.”21

 Later rulings, however, conceded that only the federal government could constitutionally regulate interstate commerce and the new national businesses operating it.
 And as more and more power and capital and market share flowed to the great corporations, the onus of regulation passed to the federal government.
 In 1887, Congress passed the Interstate Commerce Act, which established the Interstate Commerce Commission to stop discriminatory and predatory pricing practices.
 The Sherman Anti-Trust Act of 1890 aimed to limit anticompetitive practices, such as those institutionalized in cartels and monopolistic corporations.
 It declared a “trust …or conspiracy, in restraint of trade or commerce… is declared to be illegal” and that those who “monopolize…any part of the trade or commerce…shall be deemed guilty.”22 The Sherman Anti-Trust Act declared that not all monopolies were illegal, only those that “unreasonably” stifled free trade.
 The courts seized on the law’s vague language, however, and the Act was turned against itself, manipulated and used, for instance, to limit the growing power of labor unions.
 Only in 1914, with the Clayton Anti-Trust Act, did Congress attempt to close loop holes in previous legislation.